rajulg10/PlanvsAct/README.md

 # Production Plan vs Actual Tracker

-A Flask web application to track and compare planned vs actual production across multiple production lines.
-The application helps monitor production efficiency by tracking losses and generating detailed reports.
+A Flask application to track and compare planned vs actual production, with support for managing production losses.

 ## Features

-- Track production data for multiple production lines
+- Track planned vs actual production for multiple lines
-- Compare planned vs actual production
-- Automatic loss tracking when actual production is less than planned
-- Multiple loss entries with reasons and remarks
+- Record and manage production losses with reasons and remarks
-- Daily and weekly production reports
+- Generate daily and weekly PDF reports
-- Interactive dashboard with real-time updates
+- Visual dashboard with real-time updates
-- PDF report generation
+- Loss tracking with time ranges and detailed remarks

 ## Installation